Nata8/Analytical_methods_in_cancer_genomics/cancer_genomics_data_analysis.md

 In order to save computing time, we are only focusing on chromosome X, concrete from 20Mbp to 40Mbp.  <br />
 `samtools view -b <<input bam>> chrX:20000000-40000000 > <<filename of output bam>>`  <br />

+**Finding read depth**

+We can simply use Samtools to find out read counts.  <br />
+`samtools depth <<input bam>> > <<output txt file>>` <br />
+The result is a text file with three columns.
+First column indicates chromosome, second shows positions at the chromosome and third are the individual depths. <br />

+**Read depth plot**
+Let's make the last step.
+We cannot forget that we have two samples - tumor and control, therefore we need two plots. <br />
+Graphs can be plotted using Gnuplot tool.

 ![Graph](https://github.com/Nata8/Analytical_methods_in_cancer_genomics/blob/main/tumor_graph.png)